 In all too many ways, it appears to be a conflict of interest for a CDBG recipient community to conduct an analysis of impediments itself.
 Try to imagine the impossible position city staff would face if asked to evaluate whether their own work — and the work of their superiors — posed an impediment to fair housing choice.
 In addition, few local government staff have the in–depth level of expertise on the fair housing issues needed to conduct an AI.
 To avoid this conflict of interest, prudent communities retain the services of an outside consultant to conduct their AIs.

 Planning/Communications can conduct a genuinely fair and balanced analysis of impediments that complies with the Westchester County Doctrine for your town, village, city, county, or state.
-While the demographics of every community are unique to that community, the award–winning AI we conducted for Naperville, Illinois, provides a good idea of the depth of research, readability, and extent of documentation we put into an AI.
-We will not produce a cut–and–paste AI.
-The content of each AI we produce is singular to each community.
+While the demographics of every community are unique to that community, each of the AIs we have produced provides a good idea of the depth of research, readability, and extent of documentation we put into an AI.
+We do not produce a cut–and–paste AI.
+Although the physical structures of our AIs are similar and some explanatory information is similar (why reinvent the wheel?), the content of each AI we produce is singular for each jurisdiction studied.
+Each new AI we produce adds something new to the analysis as we constantly refine our techniques.
 For more information, please call Dan at 708/366–5200 (9 a.m. to 6 p.m. central time) or send us an email.

 A bit more about Analyses of Impediments